JeremiahKaren/35percent.github.io/_posts/2017-05-02-blackfriars-circus-council-homes.md

 ![](/img/mtbfeb2017.png)
 *Extract from Southwark's [Market Trends Bulletin Feb 2017](http://www.2.southwark.gov.uk/downloads/download/4454/southwark_housing_market_trends_bulletin)*

 What we are seeing at Blackfriars Circus is the introduction of two-tier council housing.
 Southwark has recently proposed [introducing](http://35percent.org/img/lbsprwaitinglist.pdf) an 'intermediate waiting list' with higher rents, specifically for the discounted market rented housing developers are supplying instead of social rent.
-The intermedite waiting list will also provide tenants for Southwark's own intermediate rent homes, homes that will no doubt join the pseudo-council homes of Blackfriar's Circus in the 11000 council homes building programme.
+The intermedite waiting list will also provide tenants for Southwark's own intermediate rent homes, homes that will no doubt join the pseudo-council homes of Blackfriar's Circus as part of the 11000 council homes building programme.

 Footnotes